-6 If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:

-Coordination with institutions of higher education, employers, and local partners; and

-Increased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.

 Because Telfair County is a small community, its schools easily and often communicate with one another to help students transition from each school to another and finally into the community.
-For example, TCMS and TCHS participate in vertical alignment meetings.
+For example, TCMS,TCHS, and TAPS participate in vertical alignment meetings twice per school year.
 At these meetings, subject level teachers of grades preparing students for transition (i.e., 8th grade in TCMS and 9th grade in TCHS) meet to ensure that their instruction is aligned for their subject area.
 These meetings are necessary for ensuring streamlined education in the school system.
 Furthermore, TCHS provides students with a 9th Grade Orientation each year, where 8th grade students and parents are invited to an assembly where they are given information that is necessary to success in high school.
-At TCHS, students are given opportunities to participate in Dual Enrollment to earn postsecondary credit.
-Several Dual Enrollment classes are offered on campus, but students also have the opportunity to take classes at a variety of post-secondary institutions to earn college and high school credit.
+At TCHS, students are given opportunities to participate in Move on When Ready to earn postsecondary credit through dual enrollment.
+Several core classes are offered on campus, but students also have the opportunity to take classes at a variety of post-secondary institutions to earn college and high school credit.

-7 Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
+7. Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.

-TCHS has a clear, specific discipline plan for various offenses.
-The discipline practices are outlined in the TCHS Student Handbook and Code of Conduct.
+TAPS has a clear, specific discipline plan for various offenses.
+The discipline practices are outlined in the TAPS Student Handbook and Code of Conduct.
 The punishments, such as break or lunch detention, Saturday School, and In-School Suspension, are designed to minimize a student's time spent outside the classroom as to not impose upon instructional time.
 All students' offenses are reviewed individually, and discipline is consistent and fair for all students.